xliu205/claudiustest/README.md

 To use the website, simply navigate to https://claudiustest.herokuapp.com/ on your web browser.
 You can input data for accidents by clicking on the "Add Accident" button and filling out the form.

 - **Contributions**:
- - Xingyu Liu (xliu205, total 8hrs productive + 3hrs frustration(mainly AWS deploymemnt)
+ - Xingyu Liu (xliu205, total 8hrs productive + 3hrs frustration(mainly AWS EBS deploymemnt)

 Contact